intentor/laravel-theme/README.md

 To create a theme, first add a `themes` folder to the `resources` folder of your app.

 Inside the `themes` folder, any folder you create will represent a theme.
-For each theme folder, add a `views` folder, in which you'll create all the views for the theme.
+For each theme folder, add a `views` folder, in which you'll create all the views for that particular theme.

-So, the folder structure will look like this:
+The folder structure will look like this:

 ```
 resources